Roosevelt-Vanderbilt National Historic Site

 · Assisting the interpretive staff at the visitor center information desks answering questions, and providing information about the park and surrounding area.

-· Assisting the interpretive staff in "backing up" large tour and school groups.
+· Assisting the interpretive staff in "backing up" large tours and school groups.

 · If you enjoy working outdoors, and are interested in gardening, there are opportunities available to volunteer with the Beatrix Farrand Garden Association or the Frederick W. Vanderbilt Garden Association.